-- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, improvement plan dates, improvement plan focus areas, and quality advisor's progress check dates. - List of trainings and professional development offered and attendance rosters - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on the ELOs provided, out-of-school-time programs and youth served - Regular practitioner-held youth advisory council meetings at participating middle school out-of-school time programs
+- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, action plan dates, action plan focus areas, and quality advisor's site support dates. - List of trainings and professional development offered and attendance rosters - Links to social media supports (e.g., blog, Pinterest page, community of practice, etc.) - Report on the ELOs provided, out-of-school time programs and youth served - Regular participation at Prime Time youth advisory council meetings and/or youth advisory council meetings held at participating middle school out-of-school time programs

-PHASE 4 (ANNUALLY) - JULY 1 THROUGH SEPTEMBER 30 \$68,134
+PHASE 4 (ANNUALLY) - JULY 1 THROUGH SEPTEMBER 30 \$70.177

-- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, improvement plan dates, improvement plan focus areas, and quality advisor's progress check dates. - Provide dates and agenda for relevant trainings and conferences and name of Prime Time staff who attended. - Results of youth engagement survey - List of QIS middle school programs achieving maintenance status - Report on the ELOs provided, out-of-school-time programs and youth served - List of active youth advisory councils - Results of social and emotional learning assessments - Results of ELO youth surveys and focus groups - Results of Prime Time impact survey (practitioner ratings of Prime Time services) - Provide information on the number of award scholarships incentives awarded - \ "Deliverables" shall be defined as progress reports, prepared maps, bid documents, completed drawings, specific reports, work plans, documentation of meetings attended, assessment study reports, analysis reports, summary reports, recommendation reports and related draft reports and verifiable deliverables.
+- Quality Improvement System Status Report to include a measurement of program quality using elements of the PBC-PQA, action plan dates, action plan focus areas, and quality advisor's site support dates. - Provide dates and agenda for relevant trainings and conferences and name of Prime Time staff who attended. - Results of the Adult Perceptions of Youth Engagement Survey (practitioner ratings of youth engagement in, and benefits from, ELO programming) - Report on the ELOs provided, out-of-school time programs and youth served - List of programs participating in Prime Time's youth advisory council and/or maintaining active youth advisory councils at their sites - Results of Staff Rating of Youth Behavior (practitioner ratings of youth positive behaviors and skills) - Results of ELO youth focus group - Results of Prime Time Customer Impact Survey (practitioner ratings of Prime Time services and supports) - Provide information on the number of scholarships and ACHIEVE incentives awarded

+"Deliverables" shall be defined as progress reports, prepared maps, bid documents, completed drawings, specific reports, work plans, documentation of meetings attended, assessment study reports, analysis reports, summary reports, recommendation reports and related draft reports and verifiable deliverables.